-- When I first saw where we were going to live, I vacillated between feeling terrified and excited." - ® "On my first walk around the property, I saw two horned toads, a red-tailed hawk, and some deer tracks." - "With no street lights timed to turn on at sunset, when night came it was darker than anything I had ever experienced." - "I've been going to school in the valley, but I feel most at home up here with my wild fellow canyon dwellers."
+- When I first saw where we were going to live, I vacillated between feeling terrified and excited." - I saw two horned toads, a red-tailed hawk, and some deer tracks. - © "With no street lights timed to turn on at sunset, when night came it was darker than anything I had ever experienced." - I've been going to school in the valley, but I feel most at home up here with my wild fellow canyon dwellers."